peihan-11/Personal-Recommendation-System-Based-On-Emotion-Recognition/README.md

 8. Azure DevOps: Deploy reacts native app to Azure.
 9. Azure App Center: Use Azure App Center to open multiple simulators and quickly deploy and test.
-10. Google Maps Platform & Google Place Platform: Use this tool for location services, Provide users with nearby stores to purchase fruits.
+10. Google Maps Platform & Google Place Platform: Use this tool for location services and provide users with nearby stores to purchase fruits.